collapsed-stacks/atheism/questions/1671/how-would-we-define-atheism-without-using-the-word-god.md

 - posted by: [Mnementh](https://stackexchange.com/users/-1/439-mnementh) on 2010-12-29
 - score: 0

-<p>An atheist believes, that no thinking planful force created the universe and/or is controlling it.</p>
+An atheist believes, that no thinking planful force created the universe and/or is controlling it.

 ## Answer 1851